Six Questions Content Marketers Should Ask of Their Google Analytics Data

 Using your website’s navigation and site structure as a guide, establish defined content areas (or utilise Google Analytics Content Grouping functionality).
 Wait a short period of time until enough data has been captured and your marketing team will see unique behaviour that might merit further investigation.

 Examples of unique behaviour are a high page-per-session, content areas used frequently (or not at all) by mobiles and tablets, and sections of the site that used heavily by various languages (for example, visitors from China or paths taken by confused users, looking for content.

 2 What content is visited by your targeted users?

 Using the Segments functionality in Google Analytics, we, here at Datalabs, slice through our clients’ data, showcasing the only the behaviours of targeted users.
-By doing this, we ‘cruelly expose the true traffic volumes and users flows that marketers are interested in growing.
+By doing this, we ‘cruelly expose the true traffic volumes and user flows that marketers are interested in growing.

 All other segments and traffic become secondary for the time being.
-Areas that we would want to look at are popular landing pages, successful marketing channels, and pages with high exit rates.
+Areas that we would want to look at our popular landing pages, successful marketing channels, and pages with high exit rates.
 These exit pages would then be flagged as needing a technical fix repair, deletion, or a redesign.

 Lifting the underperforming pages has a drastically positive impact on our clients’ marketing campaigns.

 3 What content has a low visitation/high bounce rate amongst its intended audience?

 Within your marketing team, define a threshold for visitation numbers and bounce rates, then build a custom report that visualises and ranks, in order, the top- and bottom performer pages in terms of visitations and bounce rates.
 Factors that negatively impact visitation could be low SEO metrics, like PageRank and number of backlinks.